American Association of Healthcare Executives

 Encourage Donation

-- Consider serving as a role model by publicizing their own personal decision to register as an organ and tissue donor, participate in blood drives or join the marrow registry.
-Healthcare executives can provide leadership in the resolution of this important social problem by encouraging their staff to follow their lead and in coordinating community efforts.
+- Consider serving as a role model by publicizing your own personal decision to register as an organ and tissue donor and participate in blood drives or join the marrow registry.
+Healthcare executives can demonstrate leadership in addressing the resolution of this important social need by encouraging their staff to register and engage in education efforts.

-- Participate in national, state and local government and private-sector initiatives to promote organ, eye, tissue, blood and blood stem cells donation, including enrolling in HRSA’s Workplace Partnership for Life at organdonor.gov, and join thousands of other organizations that are promoting donation in the workplace.
+- Participate in national, state and local government and private-sector initiatives to promote organ, eye, tissue, blood and blood stem cells donation.

-The issue of organ, eye, tissue, blood and blood stem cells donation and transplantation reaches beyond the limited availability of these precious resources in the face of growing demand, but one issue is clear: by preserving the option of donation for all patients and families, one’s choice to become a donor is honored and provides hope for the many waiting for a transplant.
+Organ, eye, tissue, blood and blood stem cells donation and transplantation saves and heals lives.
+Healthcare leaders are the first system stakeholder to preserve the option of donation for all patients and families, ensuring the decision to donate is honored and provides hope for the many waiting for a transplant.
 ACHE encourages its members to develop an environment that fosters this opportunity.

 Policy created: November 1986